All Episodes

 To put it another way, and I believe you will understand as you are in possession of no small degree of technical skill due to your background, Douglas Adams once famously said, we're stuck with technology when what we really want is just stuff that works.

-So, after reading this, I said to myself, okay, this is the one.
+So after reading this, I said to myself, okay, this is the one.

-So, I can't promise this, but it is possible that tomorrow night we may get a means of communication from the person who wrote what I just read to you.
+So I can't promise this, but it is possible that tomorrow night we may get a means of communication from the person who wrote what I just read to you.

-My wife, who is a Filipina, as you know, is obviously connected enough to ask me, you did what?
+My wife, who is Filipina, as you know, is obviously connected enough to ask me, you did what?

-I told him I wanted to talk to somebody from Anonymous.
+Hold him, I wanted to talk to somebody from Anonymous.

-Nassim Haramein was born in Geneva, Switzerland in 1962.
+Anyway, Nazim Arameen was born in Geneva, Switzerland in 1962.

-As early as nine years old, he was already discovering the universal dynamics of matter and energy which led him on a journey toward pioneering a new approach to quantum gravity and
+As early as nine years old, he was already discovering the universal dynamics of matter and energy, which led him on a journey toward pioneering a new approach to quantum gravity and continual developments in unified field theory.

 He's got a couple of young sons that he raises in Hawaii.

-However, at the moment, believe it or not, what a world, he's in a hotel room in Paris, France, which is where we're going to be going shortly.
+He's in a hotel room in Paris, France, which is where we're going to be going shortly.

-He's quite an amazing individual, in my opinion.
+He's quite an amazing individual, in my opinion, just an absolutely amazing individual.

-So, we're going to have fun.
+So we're going to have fun.

 We're going to talk to him.

-We're going to ask him about I think, you know, the things we all want to know about.
+We're going to ask him about, I think, you know, the things we all want to know about.

-So...
-That's coming up.
+So that's coming up.

 This is Midnight in the Desert.